Lesson: An Underground RiverContributed by: Integrated Teaching and Learning Program, College of Engineering, University of Colorado Boulder

 The larger the pores, the more room there is for water to flow through the soil.
 Therefore, water flows through soils with high porosity more easily.
 Permeability measures how easily water flows through soil.
 Soils with high porosity have high permeability, and soils with low porosity have low permeability.
 Porosity and permeability are used most often to determine how quickly and easily groundwater flows.

 Although it is slow, water normally flows through the ground.
-How much water flows through the ground, or the groundwater flow rate (Q), is determined by Darcy's law.
+How much water flows through the ground, or the groundwater velocity (v), is determined by Darcy's law.
 Darcy's law can be written as follows.

 The groundwater flow rate is controlled by hydraulic conductivity (k) and the hydraulic gradient (I).
 Hydraulic conductivity is a direct measure of the permeability and porosity of the soil (that is, if the soil has a high porosity, then it has a high permeability and, thus, a high hydraulic conductivity and flow rate).
 The hydraulic gradient is dependent on the change of elevation.
 Consider a mountain with one side that is very steep and one side that is gently sloping; would water flow faster down the steep side or the gently sloping side?
 (Answer: It would flow down the steep side faster.)
 Groundwater flows just like surface water — it generally flows from an area of high elevation to a lower elevation.
 The steeper the change in elevation, the quicker the water flows.
 Hydraulic gradient measures the change in groundwater elevation (that is, the steepness of the slope).